 The foremost EU rules on driving hours dictate that the driver must not drive a vehicle more than:

 Note: EU rules state that all the driving carried out must be recorded on a vehicle tachograph.
+The Department for Transport (DfT) introduced a temporary relaxation of the enforcement of the retained EU drivers’ hours rules in England, Scotland, and Wales.

 EU rules place several restrictions on breaks and rest.
 But, in general the driver must take:

 Note: Coach drivers who are on an international trip may take their weekly rest after twelve (12) consecutive 24-hour periods.
-It should start from the end of the last weekly rest period taken.
+It should start from the end of the last weekly rest period taken>

 The European Agreement Concerning the Work of Crews of Vehicles Engaged in International Road Transport are the AETR rules.
 They now follow the same regulations as the EU rules on drivers' hours.
 AETR rules on drivers hours cover these countries: